miguelobando/pokemon-project/frontend/README.md

 - [ ] Create the login page
 - [ ] Create the register page
 - [ ] Create the reset password page
-- [ ] Create the logout page
+- [ ] Create the logout feature
 - [ ] Create the get all pokemons page
+- [ ] Create the "Available trades" page
+- [ ] Create the "Give pokemon" feature
-- [ ] Create the "I want to trade a pokemon" page
+- [ ] Create the notifications page
-- [ ] Create the "I want to give the pokemon" page
+- [ ] Create the "My pokemons" page

 All of this below will be erased when the project is ready.